When his father was murdered by the town boss, Antonio Carrillo went to the United States for a gun and an end to his humiliation.

-Decades later, Delfino Juarez, the poorest kid in his town, hitched his star to Mexico City construction work, and came home with a Mohawk haircut and nothing else.
-Then he went through the desert to the United States.
-He returned home with enough to replace his humiliating shack with a two-story house.
-For a while, he was his village’s largest employer.
+Decades later, Delfino Juarez, the poorest kid in his village in Veracruz, hitched his star to Mexico City construction work.
+He came home two years later with a Mohawk haircut but nothing else.
+Then he trekked through the desert to the United States.
+He returned to his village with enough to replace his humiliating family shack with a two-story house and, for a while, he was his village’s largest employer.

 At a Gold Rush-style pancake house in Chicago, poor rancheros from Atolinga, Zacatecas learned the restaurant business and what they were capable of.
 They opened dozens of taco restaurants across Chicago, while transforming Atolinga into a tourist resort for themselves, knowing they could never keep their promise to return to live there for good.